What Is a Parent Patent?

 The claims should be presented after the specification.
 It's best to devise these in a loose, abstract language that explains the unique, nonobvious elements of the invention.

 Lastly, all patent applications will come with a priority date.
 This is the date upon which the United States Patent and Trademark Office (PTO) received your application.

 >If you need help with your parent patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.